The Ordinary’s new ‘filler in a bottle’ serum made me look ‘more youthful’ in my 40s

 Yet, before this launch, volufilin has been a rare ingredient to find in skincare.
 As trusted products that use the ingredient are so scarce, fans have been buying the ingredient raw and creating their own DIY formulas, or even applying it straight to skin.
 I wouldn’t recommend applying the raw ingredient to your skin without consulting your doctor, as this could risk irritation.
 If you want to try it for yourself, The Ordinary’s volufiline serum is the perfect place to start.

-As someone who only sees sunken, dark under-eyes every time I catch a glimpse of myself in the mirror, I couldn’t wait to try it.
+As someone who only sees sunken, dark under-eyes every time I catch a glimpse of myself in the mirror, I couldn’t wait to try it, even paired with the best eye creams.
 Especially, now it’s in a safe-to-use formulation from a reliable beauty brand I trust.

 How I tested